graphic works - 1990

 Text by Giulo Carlo Argan

 IPasmore's work is all a research on perception with closed eyes.
 The eyes never cease to perceive, when they no longer see an external reality they see their own.
 The spots that we see forming and moving under the eyelids show that the eyes live and pulsate even when they do not serve to inform us about the reality of the world.
-In short, the eye does not cease to perceive and imagine: it could be said that an optical imagination precedes mental imagination, but it would not be right because the separation between physical and psychic or, worse, spiritual is a prejudice and Pasmore's painting proves it.
+In short, the eye does not cease to perceive and imagine: it could be said that an optical imagination precedes mental imagination, but it would not be right because the separation between physical and psychic, or worse, spiritual, is a prejudice and Pasmore's painting proves it.
 On the other hand, images with closed eyes come from visual emotions, therefore they have a mnemonic component, just like the plausible or the fantastic imagination.
 From a scientific point of view, Pasmore's research is illuminating because it captures and studies the image before it is the image of something.
 More correctly it will be said that the generator is a pure luminous emotion, that is, of a light that exists but does not illuminate anything and generates images that are not images of something.
-Pasmore's work must therefore be framed in modern research and on the substance and the intellectual function of perception; indeed, it is the one that goes back to the origin the most because it considers the physical reality of the eye regardless of its function.
+Pasmore's work must therefore be framed in modern research and on the substance and the intellectual function of perception; indeed, it is the one that goes back most to its origin because it considers the physical reality of the eye regardless of its function.

 Pasmore, however, goes far beyond the rationalist limit of that visual-kinetic research.
 His images are formed according to a sense of exactness that is not, however, one of geometry.
 Their structure is similar to that of English-language poetry from Eliot to Pound; and I am naturally not alluding to poetic content but to the same substantial purity of the images and the words.
 With those poets the construction of the phrase takes meaning away from the words until they are left as the purest harmonized sounds.
 They do not thereby lose all their meaning: they simply transform the referent into inherent and consubstantial semantic content.
 In this way, at least, I explain a strange quality in Pasmore's painting: paradoxically he creates silent poetry just as those poets create blind paintings.
 And his painting is smooth and light but, like the poetry, charged with thought: one of the discoveries of modern philosophy is that thought is not necessarily ponderous and profound but can be light and transparent.
 So it becomes difficult to separate philosophy from painting and poetry, but so it was in other eras as, for example, in Greece before Socrates.